midi1996/P50-opencore-hackintosh/README.md

 - Apple Services (AppStore, iMessage, FaceTime, iCloud...)
   - Given that you use properly generated SNs
 - Battery reading
+- Fan reading and control
+- Hotkeys

 ## What's not working

 - Fingerprint Reader (disabled with USBMap)
 - ExpressCard (disabled in UEFI Setup)
-- SDCard reader (the available driver causes crashes and isnt stable enough)
+- SDCard reader (the available driver causes crashes and isn't stable enough)
 - Thunderbolt 3
   - There are some efforts to make it work
   - Will only work if you plug the device before booting up
-  - I was successful to make it load up in OS but you will lose USB functionalities after wake, so it wasnt worth the effort, the DP-alt mode works
+  - I was successful to make it load up in OS but you will lose USB functionalities after wake, so it wasn't worth the effort, the DP-alt mode works
   - I do not own any Thunderbolt 3 device, so I only tested through force_power
-  - Still causes KP ocasionally
+  - Still causes KP occasionally
   - May require to flash a custom firmware in the Ti chip but I am not going to go that far
   - **Not going to fix it**
 - Light Sensor (if there are any, I think some models may but mine doesn't have that)